-Topsoil will be removed using a bulldozer and stockpiled within the mining areas separate from any remaining overburden.
-Overburden ranges from 5 to 15 feet thick across the area and will be removed using a bulldozer and stockpiled within the mining areas for reuse during reclamation.
+Topsoil will be removed and stockpiled within the mining areas separate from any remaining overburden.
+Overburden ranges from 5 to 15 feet thick across the area and will be stockpiled within the mining areas for reuse during reclamation.
 If previously undocumented archeological, cultural, or paleontological resources are encountered during mining operations, all activities will stop in the vicinity of the discovery and the BLM Discovery Stipulation shall be followed (refer to Section 1.2.11, Paleontological Sites for the BLM Discovery Stipulation).
-No greater than 2 to 4 acres of excavated overburden will be stockpiled at any given time.
-This will correlate with Stage III, Step 5: Progressive Reclamation.

-Stockpiles will be located and protected so that wind and water erosion are minimized and reclamation potential is maximized.
-Erosion control and slope stabilization measures for the stockpiles will be implemented according Section 2.5.5, Erosion Control and Stormwater, and according the SWPPP prepared for the Mine (Ecosphere 2019).
+Stockpiles will be located and protected so that wind and water erosion are minimized, and reclamation potential is maximized.
+Erosion control and slope stabilization measures for the stockpiles will be implemented according to Section 2.5.5, Erosion Control and Stormwater, and according the SWPPP prepared for the Mine (Ecosphere 2019).